 If you have special reasons for wanting a place at a particular school

-If you do not need a place at a local authority school or academy
+If you do not need a place at a Somerset school or academy

-If you are making alternative arrangements for your child’s education, such as an independent school or home education, please email us (firstname.lastname@example.org) as soon as possible so that we can update your child’s record.
+If you are moving away or making alternative arrangements for your child’s education, such as an independent school or home education, please email us (firstname.lastname@example.org) as soon as possible so that we can update your child’s record.

 If your child will be attending an independent school, please include the name of the school.